 For an acoustic accordion that were to be made specifically for the proposed layout, one could imagine just about any register combinations.
-However, a bass like the one shown in nydanabass.pdf below, would only need two reed blocks.
+However, a bass like the one shown in nydanabass.pdf below, features a selection of really useful and desirable combinations.
 Note that the #1 register switch features a continuous range of almost two octaves.
 This register option can thus be used for playing melody lines without experiencing octave breaks in the bass - and you can play arpeggiated bass lines, too.

 The fortunate thing about the proposed bass layout is that you can actually have it by modifying an existing accordion.
 The register combinations that you would get, however, depend on the accordion you choose to modify.
-The whole procedure is unfortunately somewhat laborious and risky, so the advice is to have a professional do the work for you.
+The whole procedure is somewhat laborious and risky, so it might be better to let a professional do the work for you.

 An accordion that would be made specifically for the proposed layout should preferably have a bass layout with a rectangular outline.
 A total of 105 buttons seems reasonable for a smaller accordion.